logo for my-island-penang.com

 If you find the pages too long, check here:

-I am amazed how good they were in the telling Penang Folklores or tales to the extent I still can not forget it.
 As one gets older and with kids of our own, we realized that most of these myths, tales or folklores are very traditional with Chinese or Hindu ideologies.
 I supposed it was easier for kids to absorb these stories telling.

 My brother in law Manogaran told me, he too remembered one time an aunt caught them so quiet and was not sure whether they were captivated or just plain bored.

-So she would say to them, each time they agreed to the tales or folklores, they must nod their head up and down or say amak or yes.
-(If you see some Indian movies, you know how these people nod their head up and down or left to right in acknowledgement).
+If you see some Indian movies, you know how these people nod their head up and down or left to right in acknowledgment.
 It was really funny as we recalled these story telling sessions recently.

 Some of these foundations of ideologies includes: